harshagowda/packet_decoder/README.md

 # packet_decoder

 To compiler :
            Use compile.sh which will compile the packet decoder in to a static library and will link to the test/ main.cpp

+Test case :
+           Locally I am using Xcode to build and test ,The test framework is XCTest , Not sure if I could use Mac OS Specific development environment so created a light weight TEST framework (validate_decoder_test),The current test framework does not handle test case with multiple packet in one write call.

-assumptions made :
+Assumptions made :
-              anything other than STX (0x02), ETX (0x03) & Escape character (0x10) cannot be escaped and treated a invalid packet.
+           anything other than STX (0x02), ETX (0x03) & Escape character (0x10) cannot
+           be escaped and treated a invalid packet.

+Compiler :
-Compiler : GCC , Please have a look at the GCC version info below,
-           had not got a chance to compile on any other platform or version of GCC to check if it works fine with.
+          GCC , Please have a look at the GCC version info below, had not got a chance to compile on any other platform or version of GCC to check if it works fine with.

 gcc -v